April’s Story: Choosing Freedom

 - BY FGA

-April O’Neill was an addict serving a 72-hour community service sentence for shoplifting when she first came to Watered Gardens Gospel Rescue Mission in Joplin, MO.
+When April O’Neill was first introduced to Watered Gardens Gospel Rescue Mission, she was an addict serving a 72-hour community service sentence for shoplifting.
 After spending more than a decade on government assistance, the Mission challenged her to give up her benefits and embark on a new path of self-reliance.

-We hope you enjoy April’s inspiring story of how she overcame adversity and began living an independent life while teaching others to do the same.
+Watch as April shares her inspiring story of how she overcame adversity and began living an independent life while helping others do the same.